 These two wavelengths focus light in slightly different places, and for this reason, many IR photographers choose a wide-angle lens with a small aperture to create a depth of field to cover the loss of critical focus.

-Choose Carefully What To Shoot In Order To Get Good Pictures
+Choose Carefully What To Shoot To Get Good Pictures

-A simple rule is that things that are alive will reflect more infrared light than inanimate objects.
-Mountains, rocks, water and sky absorb IR light, and so will appear as darker objects in your image.
+A simple rule is that alive things will reflect more infrared light than inanimate objects.
+Mountains, rocks, water, and sky absorb IR light and will appear as darker objects in your image.

 Post-Processing Infrared Photos